cloudbees-core-cd-workshop/workshop-exercises/exercises/advanced-pipeline-cb-core.md

 </pre>
 ```

-5. Commit the `defineProps.txt` file.
+5. Even though we wrote it as HTML, we still have to save it with a `.txt` extension as mentioned above.
+Commit the `defineProps.txt` file.

->**NOTE:** Global Variable Documentation for custom steps will only be availale under a Pipeline job that uses that step and has run successfully.
+>**NOTE:** Global Variable Documentation for custom steps will only be availale under a Pipeline job that uses it and has run successfully.

 ### Use a Custom Step